userlerueda/LTRCLD-1451/LAB_GUIDE.md

 ## Testing VPN Lab Connectivity

-- VPN into lab gateway: Using Cisco Any Connect VPN client app, VPN into the lab gateway.
+- VPN into lab gateway: Using **Cisco AnyConnect VPN** client app, VPN into the lab gateway.
 It will setup a VPN tunnel and will install a few routes in your workstation.
 Use below details:

 	- IP address: Refer credentials doc
 	- Username: Refer credentials doc